krzysztof-sikorski/quintolin/doc/mechanics/ticks.md

 *In v3* if there is no matching tile then the animal moves randomly to any one of adjacent tiles.

+## Check settlement membership

+If user has been a provisional member for at least **1 day**, then they are promoted to full membership.

 ## Hunger

 Hunger mechanic is only applied to users that are **active == true** and either: